The generalised scaling function: a systematic study: Systematorics

 Our next step will be to enforce the normalization condition in the forcing term in order to gain a simplification of its structure.
 We notice that $ \Lambda _n(p)$ has a momentum independent term corresponding to the term $k=1$ in the sum (\ref {lambdan}) and hence $ \Gamma_n(p_1,p_2)$ admits the following decomposition

 The normalization condition then becomes

 which allows to subtract the $\Gamma^{(0)}_n(p)$ contribution in the forcing term:

-A brief inspection allows to realize that such a subtraction is responsible for the fact that $A_r^{(2)} = 0$ which imply $f_2(g) =0$, as already noticed in the literature.
+For instance, this subtraction is responsible for $A_r^{(2)}(g) = 0$ and hence for what has been noticed at end of sub-section 3.3, {\it i.e.} $f_2(g)=0$.

-The final step is to make such a subtraction explicit for any $n$.
-In order to achieve this, we have to take into account the properties of parity of the Fourier transform of the densities of Bethe roots (they are even with respect to the momentum $p$), and the following relation which allows to perform the integral over $p$,
+The final step is to make this subtraction explicit for any $n$.
+With this aim in mind, we need to consider the even parity of the Fourier transforms of the densities $\hat{\sigma}^n(p)$ and we define the $s$-derivative of the $n$-th density in $u=0$ as \be \sigma^{(n);(s)}\equiv \frac{d^s \sigma^{(n)}(u)}{du^s}\Big|_{u=0} \, . \ee Thus, the following relation allows us to perform the integral over $p$,